QuarkNerd/blog/ceberhardt/_posts/2017-10-30-migrating-d3-force-layout-to-webassembly.md

 As you can see, they are identical.

 You can see the [WASM force layout in action here](https://bl.ocks.org/ColinEberhardt/6ceb7ca74aabac9c8534d7120d31b382).
+The sourcecode for this demo is [also available on GitHub](https://github.com/ColinEberhardt/d3-wasm-force).

 ## AssemblyScript